Prevent and Control High Blood Pressure

 Risk Factors and Risky Activities for High Blood Pressure

-- 2Age and Ethnicity.The risk of high blood pressure increases with age, and also shows signs of being more prevalent in African Americans as well as the Pacific Island (Polynesian and Melanesian) ethnic groups.
-It's not known whether this is due to specific genetics or diets typically consumed in the related cultures.Advertisement
+- 2The risk of high blood pressure increases with age, and also shows signs of being more prevalent in African Americans as well as the Pacific Island (Polynesian and Melanesian) ethnic groups.
+It's not known whether this is due to specific genetics or diets typically consumed in the related cultures.Age and Ethnicity.Advertisement

 Quick Tips For Reducing and Managing Blood Pressure